Sara Berkeley

-Sara Berkeley (born 1967 Dublin) is an Irish poet, long resident in the US, where she works as a hospice nurse.
+Sara Berkeley (born 1967 in Dublin) is an Irish poet, long resident in the US, where she works as a hospice nurse.

 Life

 Sara Berkeley grew up in Ireland, and attended secondary school at Manor House School, Raheny.

-After 30 years in the San Francisco Bay Area, she now lives in the Hudson Valley in upstate New York, where she works full time as a hospice nurse.
+After 30 years in the San Francisco Bay Area, she now lives in the Hudson Valley in upstate New York, where she is a hospice nurse.
 She has a 30+ year publishing history on both sides of the Atlantic, including seven collections of poetry, a collection of short stories, and a novel.

-Her work has been widely anthologized and published in magazines and journals.
+Her work has been anthologized and published in magazines and journals.
 In 2002, she was nominated for a Pushcart Prize.
-She has taken part in numerous festivals and shows, such as the 2003 San Francisco International Poetry Festival, the 2006 Dublin Writers’ Festival, and the 2012 International Mexican Poetry Festival.
+She has taken part in festivals and shows, such as the 2003 San Francisco International Poetry Festival, the 2006 Dublin Writers' Festival and the 2012 International Mexican Poetry Festival.
 In 2010, fifteen of her poems were anthologized in Harvard University Press's An Anthology of Modern Irish Poetry.
-In 2011, she was nominated for the Irish Times Poetry Now award, alongside Seamus Heaney.
+In 2011, she was nominated for the Poetry Now Award.
+In 2023, her poetry collection The Last Cold Day was awarded the first ever Yeats Society Poetry Prize.
+In December 2026, Wake Forest University Press will publish her collected poems, Almost A Boat, New and Selected Poems, featuring poems from the last four collections plus new poems.